 For us, becoming a farmer looks like a very labour-intensive job to do on a regular basis.
 Even though she takes care of the garden alone, she believes that if cared for well, all the microbes, bacteria and all ecosystems can maintain & sustain the garden itself blog here.
 “I have no problem working alone because I team up with the microbes.
 I initiate the first job, then they do the rest”.

 Hearing those words made us understand that Nana has considered her job more than doing farming stuff, but more than that, she put all of her trust in her surrounding environment & ecosystem along with its supporters, like bees, worms, ants, ducks, fly and birds.
 She is the true Farmers!

 Additionally, becoming a farmer doesn’t mean that you cannot implement a zero-waste lifestyle.
 She does integrate it in some ways, for instance:

 1. Instead of using plastic bottles as packaging, Nana uses glass bottles that her customers can return on the next Juice delivery best site.
 So far, her customers are mostly from Mataram & Senggigi.

 2. Using the reusable bag for delivery.
 Nana really knows the bad impact of single-use pollution.
 This is indeed indirectly educating her customers.
 We swap the bag on each new delivery.

 3. By growing foods locally by herself she automatically (indirectly) reduces the probability of plastic use compared with people who don’t grow foods themselves.

 4. Her venture can be considered as a practice of Circular Economy.
 A circular economy is an economic system aimed at minimizing waste and making the most of resources.

-Last but not least, we want to encourage everyone to support a small local business like this in which has less carbon emission impact to the environment, educating customers on zero waste lifestyle & utilizing space to grow own food.
-If you don’t have space, then support local business.
+Last but not least, we want to encourage everyone to support a small local business like this which has less carbon emission impact on the environment, educating customers on a zero-waste lifestyle & utilizing space to grow their own food.
+If you don’t have space, then support local businesses.

 Thank you, everyone!